 Improper truck repair could lead to faulty brakes or another mechanical error, potentially resulting in a crash.
 In this case, a maintenance team may be responsible for failing to make the necessary repairs or replacements or performing them improperly.

 A trucking company could also be liable for failure to keep up with regular maintenance.
-Finally, a parts manufacturer may have played a role if it issued faulty truck parts, which then malfunctioned and caused a collision.
+Lastly, a truck manufacturer may have played a role if it issued defective parts that malfunctioned and caused a collision.

 Let Our Spartanburg Truck Accident Lawyers Help You Seek Compensation from the Liable Party